by Christine Gralow

 In his letter, deZayas referred to his review of a 2017 complaint from Bolomet to the U.N.
 Office of the High Commissioner for Human Rights.

-Bolomet complained of "historical and ongoing plundering of the Hawaiians' lands, particularly of those heirs and descendants with land titles that originate from the distributions of lands under the authority of the Hawaiian Kingdom," deZayas wrote.
+Bolomet complained of "historical and ongoing plundering of the Hawaiians' lands, particularly of those heirs and descendants with land titles that originate from the distributions of lands under the authority of the Hawaiian Kingdom".

 DeZayas served as the U.N.
 Human Rights Council's Independent Expert on the Promotion of a Democratic and Equitable International Order from May 2012 through April 2018.
-He wrote the letter while serving in that position.
+He wrote the letter to Judges Chang and Castagnetti while serving in that position.
 He previously served as Secretary of the U.N.
-Human Rights Committee and Senior Lawyer with the U.N.
+Human Rights Committee and as Senior Lawyer with the U.N.
 High Commissioner for Human Rights.
 He is a Cuban-born U.S. citizen with a J.D. from Harvard Law School.
 He currently teaches at the Geneva School of Diplomacy and International Law.

-Mahalo to Hawaiian Kingdom Blog for publicly sharing this document.
+Mahalo to Hawaiian Kingdom Blog for drawing public attention to this U.N. document.

 By Christine Gralow

-By popular demand on Twitter, below is the full list of Tulsi Gabbard online dissidents.
-The list was created and disseminated to campaign volunteers by Scott Gahres (aka Garris), a social media strategist for the Gabbard presidential campaign.
+By popular demand on Twitter, below is the downloadable document leaked by a former Tulsi Gabbard presidential campaign volunteer, which contains a list of individuals aggressively targeted (and in some cases harassed and defamed) online by Gabbard campaigners.
+The list was created and disseminated to campaign volunteers by Scott Gahres (aka Garris), a long-time Gabbard social media advisor.

-Gabbard's press team has tried to distance her campaign from Gahres, stating that he is just a "volunteer," but Gahres' ties to Gabbard and his work for her campaign are apparent in the Facebook group, as well as in his email signature and official campaign email address.
+When questioned by Meanwhile in Hawai'i and other outlets, Gabbard's press team tried to distance her from Gahres, stating he is just a volunteer.
+But Gahres' direct ties to Gabbard are clear in the Facebook group, as well as in his campaign email signature and official Gabbard campaign email address.
+Gahres, a Hawai'i resident, has in fact done social media work for Gabbard for years on Facebook, Twitter, and Medium.
 A large majority of people currently working for Gabbard's campaign are either unpaid workers or freelancers.
 (See 4-24-19 Daily Beast article.)
-Gahres has done social media work for Gabbard for years via Facebook, Twitter, and Medium.

 In the Facebook group, Gahres has hosted regular "Twitter strategy" conference calls and has instructed volunteers to target specific Twitter accounts that have posted information unflattering to Gabbard.